-DxUpClose, Inc. is developing a medical device that is a small, light weight, portable bacterial diagnostic that will perform an antibiotic susceptibility test in sixty minutes including sample preparation time.
+DxUpClose, Inc. is developing a medical device that is a small, light weight, portable bacterial diagnostic that will perform an antibiotic susceptibility test in sixty minutes in a doctor's office.

 When patients return to hospitals with infections within thirty days of release, payors don't usually reimburse the re-admission.
 This causes hospitals to follow their patients after they are released to home healthcare or extended stay facilities.
 By detecting infections while they can still be treated as outpatients, hospitals will increase their margins.